 Scroll with arrows and select with ‘enter’: Allow users to navigate the list with the arrows keys and choose a suggestion with 'enter' key.

-7. Never replace query suggestions with results: Autocomplete results are specific product suggestions that lead directly to a product page.
+7. Never replace query suggestions with query results (i.e. products in autocomplete): Autocomplete results are specific product suggestions that lead directly to a product page.
 Autocomplete query suggestions lead to a normal search results page.
 Autocomplete results can compliment, but never replace autocomplete query suggestions.
+The best way to use query results as a compliment to query suggestions is to put it under a separate header within the autocomplete box.

 8. Include scope: Scopes allow the user to narrow their search options while searching.
 Think of scopes as the aisles of a store.